 Among these import subcategories, US purchases of computer parts or accessories (up 22%), computers including optical readers (up 15.1%) then refrigerators and freezers (up 13.9%) grew at the fastest pace from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among U.S. businesses and consumers.

-Among these import subcategories, US purchases of solar power diodes or semi-conductors (up 27.1%) and electrical or optical circuit boards and panels (up 6.1%) grew from 2018 to 2019.
+Among these import subcategories, US purchases of unrecorded sound media (up 29.7%), solar power diodes or semi-conductors (up 16.8%) and electrical converters or power units: (up 7%) grew from 2019 to 2020.